List of Avril Lavigne concert tours

-Canadian recording artist Avril Lavigne has completed six concert tours beginning with the Try to Shut Me Up Tour in 2002–03.
+Canadian recording artist Avril Lavigne has completed seven concert tours beginning with the Try to Shut Me Up Tour in 2002–03.
 This was followed by the 13-month Bonez Tour in 2004–05 and The Best Damn World Tour in 2008.
 Her Love Sux Tour completed in May 2023.
 The following is a chronological list of her concert tours.

 Bonez Tour

-The Bonez Tour is the second concert tour by Canadian recording artist, Avril Lavigne.
+The Bonez Tour was the second concert tour by Canadian recording artist, Avril Lavigne.
 In support of her second studio album Under My Skin (2004), the tour began in the fall of 2004.
-Playing over one hundred shows in Europe, the Americas, Australia, Asia and Africa.
+Playing over one hundred shows in Europe, North America, South America, Australia, Asia and Africa.
 The performances in 2004 ranked 97th on Pollstar's "Top Tours of 2004", earning over $5 million.
 The tour was recorded at the Nippon Budokan in Tokyo, Japan for the DVD set, Live at Budokan: Bonez Tour.
 The DVD featured the full concert with behind the scenes footage.
 The video was certified Gold in Japan.